 If you apply it anyway, there's the distinct chance that some of it will remain on the surface of the stone and it will be affected by spills, giving the impression that the stone is damaged.

 So how do you know if sealing granite is necessary?
-See the Lemon Juice Test.
+See the Granite Lemon Juice Test.

 How to seal granite